SAP-samples/cap-local-development-workshop/exercises/05/README.md

 }
 ```

-Notice how the `model` references are specified, in NPM package form.
+Notice how the `model` references are specified, in NPM package name form.

 From an earlier exercise we know that the `~/.cds-services.json` file acts as a local binding registry, a sort of "stock exchange" for required and provided services.